Multi-Tenancy

 $organisationService->setActiveOrganisation('uuid-of-new-org');

-// Create new organisation
+// Create new organisation with parent hierarchy

-$newOrg = $organisationService->createOrganisation(
+$newOrg = $organisationService->createFromArray([

 Best Practices